 Your role as an astute business person is to decide your direction, make a plan, delegate the tasks and timing then it is monitoring the results

-Who is your target market in age, sex and inclinations?
-As well the location you are marketing to.
+Who are your target market in age, sex, and inclinations?
+As well as the location you are marketing to.

 Wikipedia describes the version here to read

-Baby shop for clothes and accessories will provide a difference in market.
+Baby shops for clothes and accessories will provide a difference in the market.
 While it may be young mothers it is really a grandmother store because they are the big spenders in this area.

-Pushbike shop is mostly mature guys for there own use or for the kids.
+Pushbike shop is mostly mature guys for their own use or for the kids.